Wolfgang Güllich: Climbing career

 In addition to driving new grades of sport climbing routes, in 1989, Güllich, Kurt Albert, Christof Stiegler, and Milan Sykora, added what was called a "milestone" in big wall climbing with the first ascent of Eternal Flame (IX- A2) on the Nameless Tower in the Karakoram.
 In 1991, with Kurt Albert, Bernd Arnold, Norbert Bätz and Peter Dittrich, they made another breakthrough in big wall climbing with Riders on the Storm (IX A3) on the Paine Towers in Patagonia.
-Güllich believed that extreme rock climbing at altitude was in its early stages, and the expeditions allowed him to recharge from sport climbing.
+Güllich believed high altitude big wall climbing was in its early stages, and the expeditions allowed him to recharge from sport climbing.

 Approach and philosophy

-Güllich avoided the climbing competition circuit throughout his career.
+Güllich avoided the competition climbing circuit throughout his career.
 He felt that "competitions are good for earning money, I see it as nothing more", and was not attracted to competing with other climbers, just with the challenge of a real route.
 Although Güllich enjoyed traveling to other locations and testing himself on their hardest routes, saying: "A 'successful' climber is someone who has done many hard routes in many areas, not just a local specialist", he was most motivated by creating new routes, saying: "if climbing is an art, then creativity is its main component".

 Güllich maintained an intensive and scientific approach to training for climbing, sometimes taking on specific training techniques for individual climbs.
 While training for Action Directe, Güllich invented the campus boarding to develop plyometric strength in his fingers and arms.
 Güllich co-authored with Andreas Kubin a 192-page German book on training for sport climbing called Sportklettern heute (1986), and was an early advocate of bouldering as a way to improve his technique and build performance, saying "the hardest routes are extended boulder problems"; he also studied the use of the "deadpoint".
 Güllich's advice would often extend beyond the physical, and was a source of notable quotes including: "A man doesn't go to drink coffee after climbing, coffee is integral part of the climbing".